Non-Invertible Duality Transformation Between SPT and SSB Phases: Kramers-Wannier transformation

+In terms of field theory, the gauging is understood as a topological manipulation corresponding to an insertion of a line defect $\CN$ in $(1+1)$-dimensional space-time, to obtain the new system $\T/\Z_2$ from a given system $\T$ with the global $\Z_2$ symmetry.
+The defect satisfies the fusion rule of ``Ising-category''

-where $U$ and $\widehat{U}$ are the topological line defects that generate the $\Z_2$ symmetry in $\T$ and the quantum $\Z_2$ symmetry in $\T/\Z_2$.
-In this subsection, we will discuss how the fusion rules \eqref{eq:IsingFusionrule} can be realized on the lattice.
-Along the way, we clarify several subtleties concerning the symmetry and twist sectors.
+where $U$ and $\widehat{U}$ are the topological line defects that generate the $\Z_2$ symmetry in $\T$ and the $\Z_2$ symmetry in $\T/\Z_2$.
+This fusion rule implies that $\CN$ lacks its inverse; the Kramers-Wannier transformation is thus ``non-invertible''.
+While this statement may look rather abstract, in the following we will define the Kramers-Wannier transformation carefully on the lattice, with a particular emphasis on subtleties concerning the symmetry and twist sectors.
+Our discussion leads to a more precise version of the fusion rule, and elucidates its physical meaning.
+The prior knowledge of the fusion rule~\eqref{eq:IsingFusionrule} is not necessary to follow the discussion in this Section.